-I have read this agreement, understand d it, and have asked any clarifying quest ions necessary.
-Based on this, I agree to maintain confidentiality and t understand the consequences of not doin ıg so.
-Signature: Printed Name: Date:
+I have read this agreement, understand it, and have asked any clarifying questions necessary. agree to maintain confidentiality and understand the consequences of not doing so.
+Duseu on this, i Signature: Printed Name: Date:

 MATERIAL SUPPORT OF THE ACADEMY: TIME, TREASURE, AND TALENT